Share

 August 12, 2024

 Latrun Abbey is the nearest neighbor to Wahat al-Salam – Neve Shalom.
 Established in 1890 by French Trappist monks, the abbey is renowned for its peaceful atmosphere, wine production, and strict adherence to the Trappist vow of silence.
-However, one of the lesser-known yet significant aspects of its history is the role the monks played in saving villagers from the nearby village of Imwas during the Six-Day War in 1967.
+However, one of the lesser-known yet significant aspects of its history is the role the monks played in saving villagers from the nearby village of Imwas during the 1967 war.

 Latrun was situated on the border, in no-man’s land between Jordan and Israel, near the road from Tel Aviv to Jerusalem.
-Imwas, also known as Emmaus, was a Palestinian Arab village located near Latrun Abbey, historically associated with the biblical town where Jesus is said to have appeared to two of his disciples after his resurrection.
-During the Six-Day War, Imwas, along with the nearby villages of Yalo and Beit Nuba, was destroyed by the Israeli military as part of the broader strategy to secure the Latrun area.
+Imwas, also known as Emmaus, was a Palestinian village located near Latrun Abbey, historically associated with the biblical town where it is believed Jesus appeared to two of his disciples after his resurrection.
+During the 1967 war, Imwas, along with the nearby villages of Yalo and Beit Nuba, was destroyed by the Israeli military as part of the broader strategy in the Latrun area.
 The residents of Imwas were forced to flee, many of them seeking refuge wherever they could find it.

 As the destruction of Imwas unfolded, the monks of Latrun Abbey found themselves in a moral and humanitarian dilemma.
 Despite their monastic commitment to silence and contemplation, the monks were faced with the suffering of their neighbors, the villagers of Imwas, who had been left homeless and destitute by the war.
 In a courageous and compassionate act, the monks decided to intervene, offering refuge and assistance to the displaced villagers.
 The monks of Latrun opened their doors and hid them in the abbey’s cellars.
 A large number stayed in the abbey’s cellars for a whole week, while the monks fed them, took care of all their needs and refused to turn them over to the army.